simongis/decluttering/README.md

-# decluttering
+# Decluttering Notebook
-This notebook attempts to find potential clutter in the organisation, and send a gentle reminder to the item owners to consider removing the items.
+Identify stale content in your ArcGIS Online organisation and send polite, automated reminders to item owners to consider cleaning up.

 ![image](https://user-images.githubusercontent.com/2769383/126948765-d0770d29-23e7-4f4c-bc24-eb51ebd32663.png)

+## Overview

+A healthy ArcGIS Online organisation creates a lot of content.
+Over time, older items accumulate that are no longer actively used but continue to consume storage credits.
+This notebook helps admins manage that problem without being heavy-handed — it identifies stale items and nudges owners to take action, rather than deleting anything automatically.

 As an ArcGIS administrator, I don't want to stifle content creation amongst my Web GIS users, but I do want to gently remind them to clear out items that are no longer being used.